Meet the 2017/18 BGEN committee and get to know who to contact for BGEN-related projects.

 Julia is the current BGEN convenor – feel free to contact her on Julia.Watson@aucklandcouncil.govt.nz.

-Skills: project management, interpretation, partnerships, education design, social media, public speaking, volunteer management.
+Skills: community engagement, project management, interpretation, partnerships, education design, new media, public speaking, volunteer management.

 Aaron Harrison, Education Coordinator at the Botanic Gardens of South Australia